 USC Davis School of Gerontology

-The USC Davis School of Gerontology explores all aspects of human development and aging.
+The USC Leonard Davis School of Gerontology explores all aspects of human development and aging.
 Course work and research opportunities in biology, psychology, sociology, policy and aging services make up its multidisciplinary curriculum.

 Founded in 1975, USC Davis is not only the nation’s premier school of gerontology, it is also the first.
 Named in honor of Leonard Davis, a philanthropist and businessman who pioneered insurance plans for the elderly through his involvement in AARP and his own company Colonial Penn Life Insurance, the school provides ground-breaking solutions to issues facing an aging population.

-USC Davis is committed to providing students with a broad theoretical understanding of lifespan development as well as dynamic post-graduate career placement.
+USC Leonard Davis School is committed to providing students with a broad theoretical understanding of lifespan development as well as dynamic post-graduate career placement.
 Students on all levels often enroll in semester-long internship programs.
 Working with our internship director, students can apply their gerontological knowledge to an array of industries such as health, medicine, business, finance, policy, direct services, program development, counseling and many other fields.

 FAX: (213) 740-0792